hcharbonnier/mangatranslation/README.md

 # mangatranslation
 PHP manga automatic translator (Works with Google Cloud Platform)

+CPU Only, no cuda, no opencv, no machine learning

 ## Warning
 I am not a developper, so this project code might be really ugly. :)